Bifidelity Parameter Estimation Using Conditional Diffusion Models: Introduction

 The remainder of the paper is organized as follows: in Section \ref{sec:prob} we present the problem setting and motivation.
-In section \ref{sec:method}, we review preliminaries, specifically recalling the training-free diffusion model methodologies proposed in \cite{liu2024diffusion, lu2024diffusion}.
-Section \ref{sec:num} presents numerous numerical examples to demonstrate the effectiveness in of the method, and in Section \ref{sec:conclusion} we provide concluding remarks.
+In Section \ref{sec:method}, we review preliminaries, specifically recalling the training-free diffusion model methodologies proposed in \cite{liu2024diffusion, lu2024diffusion}, and present the proposed method. {Section \ref{sec:num} presents numerical examples to demonstrate the effectiveness of the method, and in Section \ref{sec:conclusion} we provide concluding remarks.}